SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 };
 ```

-We set the current URL in a variable called **currentPath**
+We set the current URL in a variable called "**currentPath**".

-After, we set `window.location.href` to the same URL but with a changed hash.
+After, we set the **window.location.href** to the same URL but with a changed hash.

 [/slide]

 [slide hideTitle]

-# Subscribing for Changes
+# Subscribing to Changes

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/07.JS-Applications-Routing/En/JS-apps-routing-18-Example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-We can subscribe for changes in the url.
+We can subscribe for changes in the URL.

 The subscribing looks like this: